This accessibility statement applies to the Royal Borough of Windsor and Maidenhead website https://www.rbwm.gov.uk.

 - navigate most of the website using speech recognition software,

-- listen to most of the website using a screen reader (JAWS and NVDA on Windows, VoiceOver on Mac).
+- listen to most of the website using a screen reader (including the most recent versions of JAWS and NVDA and VoiceOver).

 AbilityNet has advice on making your device easier to use if you have a disability.